yukiy927/Vision-Based-3D-Reconstruction-and-Recognition-System/README.md

 - Gaussian blur
 - Motion blue

-And the benchmark give is as follows,
+And the benchmark (PSNR/SSIM Goalposts) give is as follows,

-- PSNR/SSIM Goalposts
 - Gaussian Blur: 20.5/0.65
 - Motion Blur: 21.5/0.70
 - Salt and Pepper noise: 26.5/0.90